russellmatt66/russellmatt66.github.io/_phys/2024-08-22_idealmhd-ev.md

 | 7 | 13698  |
 | 8 | 109599 |

-It is apparent, visualized in the above figure with a few values tabulated below, that computing the determinant is a very expensive, and time-consuming operation.
+&nbsp;&nbsp;&nbsp;&nbsp; It is apparent, visualized in the above figure with a few values tabulated below, that computing the determinant is a very expensive, and time-consuming operation.
 Just to hammer the point home, lines representing when an implementation would need GFLOPs, TFLOPs, PFLOPs, and EFLOPS of performance, in order to compute the problem in one second, are plotted alongside the data representing the runtime of the sub-matrix expansion algorithm.
 It is clear that this is not a wise, or worthwhile, task to be doing for unstructured matrices of any appreciable size, especially because doing so in the context of an eigenvalue problem yields an $Nth$ degree polynomial whose roots must then be found.

 &nbsp;&nbsp;&nbsp;&nbsp; In practice, instead of doing this, there are various *matrix decompositions*[^1] which can express the given matrix as a product of several other matrices, in one of which the eigenvalues are explicitly stored, that are employed for finding the eigenvalues of very large systems.
 High-performance libraries exist to do these computations on CPU, and GPU, which can be useful for implementing an adaptive timestep in a simulation.
 However, it should be noted that these decompositions are still expensive in of themselves, typically requiring between $O(N logN) - O(N^{3})$ work, and many of which are constrained as to what matrices they can operate on.

 ### The Ideal MHD Eigenvalues
-&nbsp;&nbsp;&nbsp;&nbsp; There are three matrices which are naturally relevant to Ideal Magnetohydrodynamics, namely, the Flux Jacobians, $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$.
+&nbsp;&nbsp;&nbsp;&nbsp; There are three matrices which are naturally relevant to Ideal Magnetohydrodynamics, namely, the [Flux Jacobians](./2024-08-15_fluxjacobian#appendix), $\mathbf{A}, \mathbf{B}$, and $\mathbf{C}$, which are written out in their full form where [this hyperlink](./2024-08-15_fluxjacobian#appendix) leads.
 These matrices describe the rate at which the fluxes in the x-,y-, and z-directions, respectively, change with respect to a change in the fluid variables, $\vec{Q}$.
 From dimensional analysis of Equation (\ref{eq:imhd_system_fj}), you can see that the units of the Flux Jacobians must be that of velocity, distance over time, and so the eigenvalues of these matrices have a special interpretation as *characteristic speeds*.

-&nbsp;&nbsp;&nbsp;&nbsp; The stability of a numerical code that solves the Ideal MHD system [depends on the value of these characteristic speeds](./2024-08-15_fluxjacobian#motivation), in comparison to the characteristic speed of information propagation on the simulation mesh, namely,
+The stability of a numerical code that solves the Ideal MHD system [depends on the value of these characteristic speeds](./2024-08-15_fluxjacobian#motivation), in comparison to the characteristic speed of information propagation on the simulation mesh, namely,

 $$
 \begin{align}